Myanmar Fireworks Festival Muted As Clashes Spread - UrduPoint

 Myanmar Fireworks Festival Muted As Clashes Spread

-Taunggyi, (APP - UrduPoint / Pakistan Point News - 22nd Nov, 2023) A brightly-patterned hot air balloon spitting fireworks soared into the night sky above Myanmar's Shan state as a much-loved festival returned, but crowds stayed away from the event as violent clashes swell across the country.
+Taunggyi, (APP - UrduPoint / Pakistan Point News - 22nd Nov, 2023) A brightly patterned hot air balloon spitting fireworks soared into the night sky above Myanmar's Shan state as a much-loved festival returned, but crowds stayed away from the military-backed event as violent clashes swell across the country.

 Tuesday marked the return of the Tazaungdaing festival to the city of Taunggyi after a three-year hiatus due to the coronavirus pandemic and unrest following the military seizing power in 2021.